Lobstrco/lobstr-browser-extension/@lobstrco/signer-extension-api/README.md

 ### Install the LOBSTR signer extension.
 You’ll require a local version of the extension to test.

-- Head over to the Chrome Web Store and install LOBSTR signer extension into your browser.
+- Head over to the Chrome Web Store and install the LOBSTR signer extension into your browser.

 ### Install LOBSTR signer extension API
 Now, you need a way to communicate with the LOBSTR signer extension.
 To facilitate this, we created a Javascript library called **@lobstrco/signer-extension-api** that will let you send and receive messages from the extension.